11 Design: Project 2: Criterion A

 Task A2: Identify your research

-Now you have a problem to solve, it’s time to do some research into it so your solution can be as meaningful as possible.
+Now you have a problem to solve, it’s time to do some research by looking at those who have built successful projects before and learn from them.

-The list below can be a good starting point of other successful games that may be worth looking at.
+Assuming you are planning to make a game, this list can be a good starting point of other successful games that may be worth looking at.
 Research into the game and the person who built it.
 Find articles/videos containing interviews with the person, about the person, about the game.

 - John Romero - Doom, Wolfenstien and Quake